jiepengwang/MMGen/README.md

 Cite as below if you find this repository is helpful to your project:

 ```
-@article{jiepeng2025mmgen,
+@article{wang2025mmgen,
-  author    = {Wang, Jiepeng and Wang, Zhaoqing and Pan, Hao and Liu, Yuan and Yu, Dongdong and Wang, Changhu and Wang, Wenping},
+  title={MMGen: Unified Multi-modal Image Generation and Understanding in One Go},
-  title     = {MMGen: Unified Multi-modal Image Generation and Understanding in One Go},
+  author={Wang, Jiepeng and Wang, Zhaoqing and Pan, Hao and Liu, Yuan and Yu, Dongdong and Wang, Changhu and Wang, Wenping},
-  journal   = {arXiv},
+  journal={arXiv preprint arXiv:2503.20644},
-  year      = {2025},
+  year={2025}
 }
 ```